PSIA300 Western Political Thought (3 credits)

 This course is an introduction to Western Political Thought from a historical perspective.
 It covers all the essential ideas since early Greeks to the twentieth century that have shaped the political process and institutionalization of governance in Europe and the United States.

-PSIA302 Graduate Research & Scholarly Writing (3 credits)
+PSIA302 Graduate Research & Scholarly Writing in the Social Sciences (3 credits)

 This is an entry graduate-level course in research methods with a dual emphasis on: (1) comprehension of the fundamentals of social science research and competencies in identifying and consuming research literature; and (2) improvement of individual academic writing, including summarizing and synthesizing, critical analysis, argumentation, using citations, paraphrasing, etc. As a part of these two components, the course will also touch upon working with Excel – data entry, basic analysis, use of workbooks and graphs.
 The teaching methodology used in this course is learning by doing, with guided feedback, accompanied by readings, lectures, exercises, home assignments, peer reviews, and group work.